-Our utmost priority is the safety and wellbeing of the children in our care.
-The school-based Child Protection Officers, the Head teacher and SLT are always made aware of any concerns staff may have and appropriate steps are taken for the child's protection.
+Our utmost priority is the safety and well-being of the children in our care.
+The school-based Child Protection Officers, the Headteacher, and the SLT are always made aware of any concerns staff may have, and appropriate steps are taken to protect the children.

-Teaching staff receive regular training and support on how to act when suspicions of child abuse are raised and how to proceed with sensitivity if a child discloses information.
-The Designated Safeguarding Leads, as Child Protection Officers, works closely with other agencies to promote the safety and well-being of the child.
-The Headteacher has undertaken mandatory Safer-Recruitment Training in order to strengthen our recruitment procedures.
+Teaching staff receive regular training and support on how to act when suspicions of child abuse are raised and how to proceed sensitively if a child discloses information.
+The Designated Safeguarding Leads, as Child Protection Officers, work closely with other agencies to promote the safety and well-being of the child.

+The Headteacher and a trustee have undertaken mandatory Safer-Recruitment Training to strengthen our recruitment procedures.